New Jersey schools continue to make progress in serving breakfast to more low-income children.

-This means that nearly 105,000 more children are receiving school breakfast, pushing the state from nearly last in the nation to 19th in 2016.
-Not only that, but school districts have doubled the federal dollars they receive to provide breakfast, more than doubling from $47.5million in FY 2011 to an estimated $105 million in FY 2018, according to state budget figures.
+This means that about 105,000 more children are receiving school breakfast, pushing the state from nearly last in the nation to 19th in 2016.
+As a result, New Jersey school districts have more than doubled the federal dollars they receive to provide breakfast, from $47.5million in FY 2011 to an estimated $105 million in FY 2018, according to state budget figures.

 Despite this progress, nearly 302,000 low-income children did not receive school breakfast in April 2016, despite being eligible and already enrolled in the program.